 Clinical interests: Hip Problems, Revision Arthroplasty, Total Knee Replacement, Knee Problems, Arthroscopic Surgery, ...
 (Read more)

-Dr. John Nolan's areas of specialization are adult orthopedic reconstructive surgery and sports medicine.
-Patient reviews placed him at an average of 3.0 stars out of 5.
-Dr. Nolan's clinical interests include knee problems, total hip replacement, and sports injuries.
-His professional affiliations include Princeton HealthCare System, Capital Health, and St. Mary Medical Center.
-Dr. Nolan honors Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.
-He is open to new patients.
+Dr. John Nolan practices adult orthopedic reconstructive surgery and sports medicine.
+The average patient rating for Dr. Nolan is 3.0 stars out of 5.
+These areas are among his clinical interests: knee problems, total hip replacement, and sports injuries.
+Dr. Nolan's hospital/clinic affiliations include Princeton HealthCare System, Capital Health, and St. Mary Medical Center.
+He honors Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
+Dr. Nolan has an open panel.
 He studied medicine at Thomas Jefferson University, Jefferson Medical College.
-Dr. Nolan's training includes residency programs at Delaware County Memorial Hospital and a hospital affiliated with MCP Hahnemann School of Medicine, Allegheny University.
+For his professional training, Dr. Nolan completed residency programs at Delaware County Memorial Hospital and a hospital affiliated with MCP Hahnemann School of Medicine, Allegheny University.

 Clinical interests: Total Hip Replacement, Fractures, Total Knee Replacement, Knee Problems, Arthroscopic Surgery, ...
 (Read more)